gavrilikhin-d/librequests/README.md

 ## Documentation

-Documentaion can be found [here](https://gavrilikhin-d.github.io/requests/).
+Documentation can be found [here](https://gavrilikhin-d.github.io/requests/).
 Work in progress.

 ## Dependencies